wb-davinci-ror-course-projects/learn_command_line_exercises/README.md

 learn_command_line_exercises
 ============================

-work from the Command Line Crash Course book
+This directory contains completed work and work in progress, from the exercises in the Command Line Crash Course book by Zed A. Shaw.